vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - [ ] If passage of time causes the liquidity demand estimate to change, the fee factor is correctly recalculated.  (<a name="0042-LIQF-007" href="#0042-LIQF-007">0042-LIQF-007</a>)

 ### CHANGE OF NETWORK PARAMETERS
-- [ ]Change of "market.liquidityProvision.minLpStakeQuantumMultiple" network parameter will immediately change the virtual value of equity-like share. (<a name="0042-LIQF-021" href="#0042-LIQF-021">0042-LIQF-021</a>)
+- [ ]Change of network parameter "market.liquidityProvision.minLpStakeQuantumMultiple" will change the multiplier of the asset quantum that sets the minimum LP commitment amount.
+If `market.liquidityProvision.minLpStakeQuantumMultiple` is decreased all the LP orders that have already been submitted are unaffected.
+However any new submissions or amendments must respect the new (lower) minimum. (<a name="0042-LIQF-021" href="#0042-LIQF-021">0042-LIQF-021</a>)

-- [ ] Change of "market.value.windowLength" network parameter will change the liquidity provider equity-like share period, for example if `market.value.windowLength` is increased, then the `0th` period (`t0` until `t0+market.value.windowLength`) is increased, and the `1th` period (`t0+market.value.windowLength` until `t0+2*market.value.windowLength`) is also increased, etc.Hence change of "market.value.windowLength" will immediately change the equity-like share. (<a name="0042-LIQF-022" href="#0042-LIQF-022">0042-LIQF-022</a>)
+- [ ] Change of network parameter "market.value.windowLength" will change all the liquidity provider equity-like share period, for example if `market.value.windowLength` is increased, then the `0th` period (`t0` until `t0+market.value.windowLength`) is increased, and the `1th` period (`t0+market.value.windowLength` until `t0+2*market.value.windowLength`) is also increased, etc. Change can be obseved from start of next new period. (<a name="0042-LIQF-022" href="#0042-LIQF-022">0042-LIQF-022</a>)

 ### SPLITTING FEES BETWEEN liquidity providers